Custom Formatting Files

 The following views are available.

 - Table view

-- Lists the properties of an object or a script block value in one or more columns.
+Lists the properties of an object or a script block value in one or more columns.
 Each column represents a property of the object or a script block value.
 You can define a table view that displays all the properties of an object, a subset of the properties of an object, or a combination of properties and script block values.
 Each row of the table represents a returned object.
-For more information about this view, see Creating a Table View.
+For more information about this view, see Table View.